 Learn how to crochet a chain for beginners.
 The first step in learning how to crochet any pattern.
 This crochet chain tutorial will have you crocheting your first project in no time!

 Chain stitch is a crochet basic that is the foundation to most written patterns.
 It’s the first step in creating many crochet projects and an essential to learn.
 If you’re new to crochet then you’ve come to the right place.

-Most patterns will read something like this:
+Many crochet patterns will read something like this:

 Turn your work and sc into the second chain from your hook.

 Often the word chain is abbreviated to ‘ch.’
-There are many abbreviations in crochet!
+There are many abbreviations in crochet.
 I hope to cover many of them and the essential stitches in my Crochet Basics series.

 To begin your chain, start with a slip knot.
 If you need to know about slip knots, start here.

 - Browse these Small Crochet Patterns that use leftover yarn.

 How to Chain Photo Tutorial

 In order to begin chaining, yarn over (wrap the yarn around the hook).